Are you a veteran with tinnitus? Why it happens and what you can do

 In 2019, researchers at the VA San Diego Healthcare System assessed the hearing of 2,600 Marines before and after they were deployed into combat.
 Predictably, combat tended to aggravate any tinnitus they had before.
 Both PTSD and traumatic brain injury (TBI) were linked to worsening tinnitus, especially among the Marines who had a TBI because they were exposed to a blast.

 Sometimes the tinnitus emerges or becomes bothersome years after combat.
 The effects of TBIs can be delayed.
 Age- or trauma-related hearing loss can make tinnitus increase over time.
 To compensate for unclear signals, your auditory system may turn up the volume, and according to one explanation, begin to mistake random electrical firings as important.
 Your brain may then assume the random firings will return—much as you might hear more anger or sadness in someone’s voice once you’re primed to notice it.

-In addition, tinnitus can be a symptom of some 200 different health issues that your doctors might want to rule out, including Ménière's disease, thyroid issues, high blood pressure, head and neck trauma, jaw pain from temporomandibular joint disorder (TMJ), and even severe nasal congestion.
+In addition, according to the American Tinnitus Association, tinnitus can be a symptom of some 200 different health issues that your doctors might want to rule out, including Ménière's disease, thyroid issues, high blood pressure, head and neck trauma, jaw pain from temporomandibular joint disorder (TMJ), and even severe nasal congestion.